Geetha Poduval

-Geeta Poduval (born November 10) is a social entrepreneur, motivational speaker, counsellor and activist for disabled people.
+Geeta Poduval is a social entrepreneur, motivational speaker, counsellor and activist for disabled people.
 She is the Founder-Director of DRZYA, a firm that brings disabled and unique performances, talks and workshops from across the world on one platform.
 Through DRZYA, she scouts for talent among specially abled, trains them and provides them a platform to perform and earn a livelihood.
 She is also the Founder-Trustee of Drzyashakti Trust, an NGO for the services of disabled people.
 In the past, she has been a film and TV actress, anchor and CAG Senior Audit Officer (Comptroller and Auditor General - India's national and state audit authority).
 The two notable films to her credit are Sukumarji's Kandethal (Malayalam) and Madhu Kaithapram's Vellivelichathil (Malayalam).

 Early life and background

 Geeta was born in Ahmedabad in a middle class Malayali family.
 She joined CAG and passed the internal officer's grade examination.
 During this time she handled many audits including the UN Audit in Western Africa.
 She worked for the organisation for twenty years until her voluntary retirement in 2014 as Senior Audit Officer.